ivanch/notificc/README.md

 #### Send an email from yourself to yourself when a website changes.

 ## Usage (Docker)
-1. Pull the docker image `docker pull joseivanchechen/notify-change:latest`
-2. Create a docker volume with `docker volume create notify-api`
-3. Create a container and run it with `docker run -d -p 8000:80 -p 8080:8080 -v notify-api:/opt/api/data --name notify joseivanchechen/notify-change`
+1. Configure the `docker-compose.yaml` file as you need it.
+2. Simply run `docker-compose -d up`

 Access the page at [http://localhost:8000](http://localhost:8000).
 Port 8080 is where the API will provide/get information.